-In addition an Operational Boundary is required which represents the Director of Finance's estimate of the day to day limit for the treasury management activity based on the most likely i.e. prudent but not worst-case scenario.
+In addition an Operational Boundary is required which represents the Treasurer's estimate of the day to day limit for the Treasury Management activity based on the most likely i.e. prudent but not worst case scenario.

 Glossary of Risk Management Categories